Oh, God! You Devil

 Oh, God!
 You Devil is a 1984 American comedy film, directed by Paul Bogart from a script written by Andrew Bergman.
 The movie is a sequel to Oh, God!
-Book II (1980) serves as the third and final installment overall in Oh God! film series; starring George Burns, Ted Wass, Ron Silver, and Roxanne Hart.
+Book II (1980) and serves as the third and final installment overall in Oh, God! film series.
+It stars George Burns, Ted Wass, Ron Silver, and Roxanne Hart.
 Produced by Robert M. Sherman, the screenplay is by Andrew Bergman. with a premise based on the 1971 novel of the same title by Avery Corman.

 George Burns received a Saturn Award nomination for Best Actor for his performance.

 Plot

 Struggling rock musician/songwriter Bobby Shelton cannot get a break.
 Bobby, desperate to support his wife, Wendy, and start a family, muses that he would sell his soul to the devil to get ahead.
-The Devil begins to appear to Bobby as a prospective agent named Harry O. Tophet (Note: Tophet is a Hebrew word for "Hell".) and offers Shelton a deal—seven years of unprecedented fame and fortune.
-Shelton balks at the deal, and so Tophet renegotiates, claiming that it will be for a "trial period," urging Bobby to leave his earnest agent Charlie.
-Shelton signs the document, but his signature transforms into that of established rock star Billy Wayne, the last person to whom Tophet offered this deal, and soon after Bobby realizes that he has sold his soul to the Devil.
+The Devil appears to Bobby as a prospective agent named Harry O. Tophet (Note: Tophet is a Hebrew word for "Hell".) and offers Shelton a deal: seven years of unprecedented fame and fortune.
+Shelton balks, and Tophet renegotiates, claiming that it will be for a "trial period," urging Bobby to leave his earnest agent Charlie.
+Shelton signs the document, but his signature transforms into that of rock star Billy Wayne, the last person to whom Tophet offered this deal.
+Bobby realizes that he has sold his soul to the Devil.

-Shelton discovers that, though he now has the big success he wanted after a mammoth concert tour, he has lost his identity—he is now Billy Wayne.
-As such, his family is now someone else's—the former Billy Wayne, whose life Tophet now controls and who has assumed Bobby's identity.
+Shelton discovers that though he now has the success, he has lost his identity and is now Billy Wayne.
+As such, Billy Wayne has assumed his identity and his family no longer recognize him.
 He also discovers that his wife is pregnant with his child.
-Realizing that he is trapped, Bobby asks for help from God, who has been watching over him, finally succeeding when, as Billy Wayne, he travels to Las Vegas for important shows.
-God appears after Bobby has "the Lord" paged in a hotel lobby, and offers to help.
+Realizing that he is trapped, Bobby asks for help from God, who has been watching over him.
+When Bobby is in Las Vegas for an important shows, God appears after Bobby has "the Lord" paged in a hotel lobby, and offers to help Bobby.